Post job

 As a Trades Helper, your duties will include obtaining parts and equipment for supervising tradesmen.
 You will have to carry out some complex routine tasks involving the use of machinery and equipment.
 You will be required to also carry out maintenance of the machinery and equipment that are not so complex such as boilers and automobiles.
 In some cases, you may have to attend to repairs of fixtures and equipment and also perform routine checkups.

 These skill sets are where the common ground ends though.
-A construction labour responsibility is more likely to require skills like "asphalt," "demolition," "work ethic," and "physical labor."
-Whereas a trades helper requires skills like "dexterity," "plumbing," "loaders," and "safety equipment."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a construction labour are more likely to require skills like "asphalt," "demolition," "work ethic," and "physical labor."
+On the other hand, a job as a trades helper requires skills like "dexterity," "plumbing," "loaders," and "safety equipment."
+As you can see, what employees do in each career varies considerably.

 On average, trades helpers reach similar levels of education than construction labours.
 Trades helpers are 0.4% more likely to earn a Master's Degree and 0.1% less likely to graduate with a Doctoral Degree.